Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Introduction

 \section{Introduction}

-In an accelerator, the charged beam is influenced by an environment (a beam pipe, accelerator gaps, magnets, collimators, etc.), and a high-intensity bunch induces surface charges or currents into this environment.
+In an accelerator, the charged beam is influenced by the environment matter (a beam pipe, accelerator gaps, magnets, collimators, etc.), and a high-intensity bunch of particles induces surface charges or currents into this environment.
 This modifies the electric and magnetic fields around the bunch.
 There is a relatively simple method to account for the effect of the environment by introducing image charges and currents.
-The mathematical technique of electrical images was developed in 1845 by W. Thomson (Lord Kelvin) \cite{Thomson:1845, Thomson_Rep_BA_1847, Thomson:1884}\footnote{ 20 century textbooks on classical electrodynamics do not specify who is the author of the method of electrical images.}.
+The mathematical technique of electrical images was developed by W. Thomson (Lord Kelvin) \cite{Thomson:1845, Thomson_Rep_BA_1847, Thomson:1884}.
 The method of images has found application in various branches of physics, in particular, in hydrodynamics \cite{Stokes_Rep_BA_1847, Lamb:1932, Newman:1999}.
+Appendix \ref{appC} provides a brief historical background on the subject\footnote{ 20th century textbooks on classical electrodynamics do not specify the author of the method of electrical images.}.

-Over fifty years ago Laslett \cite{Laslett:1963jn}, \cite{Laslett:1987jn} analyzed the influence of the transverse space-charge phenomena, due to image forces, on the instability of the coherent transverse motion of an intense beam.
-Methods of image fields summation are described in his paper \cite{Laslett:1963jn}, which presented some field coefficients calculated for infinite parallel plate vacuum chambers, magnet poles and vacuum chambers with elliptical cross sections and variable aspect ratios.
-The resulting image fields were calculated only in the linear approximation and depends linearly on the deviations $\bar{y}$ and $y$ of the bunch center and the position of a test particle, respectively, from the axis.
+Over fifty years ago Laslett \cite{Laslett:1963jn, Laslett:1987jn} analyzed the influence of the transverse space-charge phenomena, due to image forces, on the instability of the coherent transverse motion of an intense beam.
+Methods of image field summation are described in his paper \cite{Laslett:1963jn}, which presented some field coefficients calculated for infinite parallel plate vacuum chambers, magnet poles, and vacuum chambers with elliptical cross sections and variable aspect ratios.
+The resulting image fields were calculated only in the linear approximation and depend linearly on the deviations $\bar{y}$ and $y$ of the bunch center and the position of a test particle, respectively, from the axis (see Fig. 4).
 They act therefore like a quadrupole causing a coherent tune shift.
-The approximation used is incorrect if the field observation point $y$ is located far from the bunch or if the bunch center is close to a conducting wall.
+The approximation used is incorrect if the field observation point $y$ is located far from the bunch or if the bunch center $\bar{y}$ is close to a conducting wall.